 Author Last Name, First Name.
-Book title.
-Place of publication: Publisher, Publication date.
-Project MUSE, URL.
-Day Month Year of access
+Book Title.
+Publisher, Publication date.
+Project MUSE, DOI or URL.

 Author Last Name, Initials.
 (Publication date).
-Book title.
-Place of publication: Publisher.
-Retrieved from URL
+Book Title.
+Available from URL

 Browser search plug-ins allow you to access a search engine, database, or website directly from your browser.
 The plug-ins are accessed from the search box at the top right corner of your browser.
 Several search engine plug-ins come with the browser and it is possible to add many more.